Lisa Aitken

-Lisa Aitken (born 16 February 1990) is a professional squash player who represents Scotland.
-She reached a career-high world ranking of World No. 21 in December 2022.
+Lisa Aitken (born 16 February 1990) is a professional squash player who represented Scotland at three Commonwealth Games.
+She reached a career-high world ranking of World No. 21 in December 2022 and is a three-time national champion.

 Career

+Atiken represented the Scottish team at the 2010 Commonwealth Games in Delhi, India, where she competed in the singles and doubles events reaching the quarter-finals of the women's doubles with Frania Gillen-Buchert and the quarter-finals of the mixed doubles with Harry Leitch.

+Eight years later, Aitken represented the Scottish team again at the 2018 Commonwealth Games in the Gold Coast, Australia, where she competed in the three events.

+Aitken was three-time national singles champion at the Scottish National Squash Championships in 2018, 2019 and 2020.
+In 2022, Aitken represented the Scottish team for the third time at the 2022 Commonwealth Games in the Birmingham, England, where she competed in the doubles events.

 In March 2025, Aitken won her 7th PSA title after securing victory in the Odense Open during the 2024–25 PSA Squash Tour.

 Personal life

 Aitken is engaged to Scotland football captain Rachel Corsie.
 She has reflected about growing up and playing squash as a member of the LGBT community.